 What is this medication for?

 Epoetin alfa is synthetic erythropoietin.
-Erythropoietin is produced naturally in the body, mostly by the kidneys.
-It gives bone marrow the signal to produce red blood cells (RBCs), which carry oxygen in the blood.
-If the body does not produce enough erythropoietin, anemia (a lack of oxygen reaching the different parts of the body) can occur.
+Erythropoietin is produced naturally in the body, mostly by the kidneys, and gives bone marrow the signal to produce red blood cells (RBCs), which carry oxygen in the blood.
+If the body does not produce enough erythropoietin, anemia (a lack of oxygen reaching the body) can occur.

-Epoetin alfa is used to treat anemia for people with chronic kidney failure, people with cancer who are receiving chemotherapy, and people with HIV who are taking the medication zidovudine.
+Epoetin alfa is used to treat anemia for people with chronic kidney disease (CKD), people with cancer who are receiving chemotherapy, and people with HIV who are taking the medication zidovudine.
 It is also used to reduce the need for blood transfusions in certain people scheduled for surgery.

 Your doctor may have suggested this medication for conditions other than those listed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you are not sure why you are being given this medication, speak to your doctor.
 Do not stop administering this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.